 Allowing your cat to enjoy the outdoors safely

-Give your indoor cat a chance to experience the great outdoors safely with the following ideas:
+Here are some ways to give your indoor cat a chance to experience the great outdoors safely:

 - Catios and other cat enclosures: There are many other options for cats to spend time outdoors safely.
 Google “catios” or “cat enclosures” to get some ideas for structures you can purchase or build.
-Read "Catteries and Catios" for more info.
+Read Cattery and Catio Info for more details.

 - Cat stroller: Another option that works well for many cats is a pet stroller.
-Strollers can be found on many websites; simply do a search for “pet stroller.”
+Strollers can be purchased on many websites; simply do a search for “pet stroller.”

 Here are some suggestions for activities that your cat and you may enjoy doing together:

-- Interacting with your cat: Find out if your cat likes petting, being carried around, being gently combed or brushed.
+- Interacting with your cat: Find out if your cat likes playtime, or being gently combed or brushed.

-- Teaching a cat using treats: Teach your cat to come when called, using treats as a reward.
+- Teaching a cat using treats: Using treats as a reward, you can teach your cat to sit, come when called, or do any other behaviors you enjoy.
 The best method for doing this is clicker training.

-- Cat food foraging: In nature, the behavior that occupies the majority of cats’ time is searching for food.
-Indoor cats have this same instinctual urge.
-If it’s possible in your home, hide little bits of food all around the house so your cat can do the normal feline “work” of finding food.
+- Cat food foraging: In nature, the behavior that occupies cats’ time the most is searching for food.
+Indoor cats have this same instinctual urge, so giving food puzzles to your cat helps satisfy this instinct.
+You can purchase food puzzles made specifically for cats or create your own.
+(Do a search for “DIY food puzzles for cats.”)
+Another option: Hide little bits of food all around the house so your cat can do the normal feline “work” of finding food.
 It’s an enjoyable activity that gives your cat something interesting to do and satisfies that particular aspect of a cat’s nature.

 - Fostering or adopting a second cat: If you have only one cat, consider getting a second feline to give your cat someone to play with when you’re not at home.
 Try fostering another cat first if you’re not sure you want to adopt right away.
 If you foster, your cat can help choose the new family member.